Student security basics

 Connect all of your devices to Duke’s secure wireless network Dukeblue.
 Adjustments may need to be made to your network settings to configure your devices., Register your devices at oit.duke.edu/wireless.

 Don’t reuse or share your passwords.
-To protect your accounts, sign up for the premium version of LastPass (available free for Duke students) to manage your passwords: oit.duke.edu/software.
+To protect your accounts, sign up for a 1Password Families account to manage your passwords.
+Review details about getting set up with 1Password at the 1Password service page.

-Get the this information as a one-page document at: https://duke.box.com/v/Stay-Secure-at-Duke
+Get this information as a one-page document at: https://duke.box.com/v/Stay-Secure-at-Duke

 If you have questions, contact Duke’s IT Security Office at email@example.com.